robocomp/robocomp/README.md

     ./forceStopJoyStickComp.sh

 and check where the joystick device file has been created (e.g., `/dev/input/js0`).
 If it is not `/dev/input/js0`, edit `~/robocomp/components/robocomp-robolab/components/joystickComp/etc/config` change it accordingly and restart.
-Note that you might want to save the *config* file to the component's home directory so it does not interfere with future github updates.
+Note that you might want to save the *config* file to the component's home directory so it does not interfere with future GitHub updates.

 ## Using the keyboard as a JoyStick